 You might have heard of the likes of Zopa, RateSetter or Funding Circle – peer-to-peer lending websites that allow investors (lenders) to find borrowers and vice versa, matching them up in order to give more profit to the lender, and lower rates to the borrower.
 This is achieved through taking banks and building societies out of the equation, and the wedge of interest they normally earn.
-That's not to say that the peer-to-peer websites don't take their cut, but, when compared to the banks, it is less.
+That's not to say that the peer-to-peer websites don't take their cut, but when compared with the banks, it is less.

-It's true to say that when you deposit your savings with a bank or building society; they use some of your money to lend out to other customers.
+It's true to say that when you deposit your savings with a bank or building society they use some of your money to lend out to other customers.

 Savings account – their risk, less reward.